apollographql/apollo-client/docs/source/apollo-client/devtools.md

 ![QUERY_RESULT](../assets/devtools/query-result.png)

 When the Store gets a `QUERY_RESULT`, a couple pieces of state change.
-First our query is no longer `loading`, so we can see that state has updated in oure Store.
-Next we see that the `data` property is hyrdated with the data resolved by our query.
+First our query is no longer `loading`, so we can see that state has updated in our Store.
+Next we see that the `data` property is hydrated with the data resolved by our query.
 From here you can use one of the Frontend integrations to bind the data from `QUERY_RESULT` to your UI Components.

 ### Mutations